Electromagnetic Scoot: Analysis of conserved quantities

 \subsection{Full time evolution}

 Eqs.~\eqref{E12}--\eqref{N12} and \eqref{EFxresult}--\eqref{NFxresult} show that the initial and final values of the conserved quantities are

-Since there is no radiation in the problem (fields fall off like distance squared), it is clear that these values of the total (mechanical plus electromagnetic) conserved quantities must hold precisely at all times during the motion.\footnote{Mathematically, one can easily show that there is no radiative flux through past or future null infinity because the relevant flux integrals fall off at least like inverse distance cubed.} It was therefore sufficient to calculate the initial values of the conserved quantities in order to know their values for all time.
+Since there is no radiation in the problem (fields fall off like distance squared), it is clear that these values of the total (mechanical plus electromagnetic) conserved quantities must hold precisely at all times during the motion.\footnote{ Mathematically, one can easily show that there is no flux of energy, momentum, angular momentum, or mass moment through a large-radius sphere, because the relevant flux integrals fall off at least like inverse distance.} It was therefore sufficient to calculate the initial values of the conserved quantities in order to know their values for all time.
 Eq.~\eqref{allofthem} shows in particular that the conditions $\bm{p} = \bm{N} = 0$ defining the CEM frame [Eq.~\eqref{CEM-def}] indeed hold for our solution to the scattering problem.

-We were unable to explicitly evaluate the electromagnetic contributions at intermediate times, but from the result \eqref{allofthem} we know these are equal and opposite to the mechanical ones, which may be calculated from the trajectories \eqref{x1}--\eqref{z2}.
+We were unable to explicitly evaluate the electromagnetic contributions at intermediate times, since the problem is no longer effectively one-dimensional.
+However, from the lack of radiation we know that the electromagnetic contributions are always equal and opposite to the mechanical ones,${}^{\ref{foot:flux}}$ which may be calculated from the trajectories \eqref{x1}--\eqref{z2}.
 Fig.~\ref{fig:plot} shows the exchange in mass moment during the scattering process.

-\subsection{Mechanical center of Energy}
+\subsection{Mechanical center of energy}

 The mass moment is somewhat unfamiliar, and a reader might question why we have considered it at all.
 Given that the total momentum is zero, why not just consider the center of energy, which is an intuitive relativistic generalization of the center of mass?
 The simplest answer---already given in the introduction---is that the mass moment is additive, so it makes sense to talk about separate mechanical and electromagnetic contributions.
 However, one might still wonder about the behavior of the mechanical center of energy.
 We will find that this behavior is quite misleading!